 The college’s department of engineering became the University of Bristol’s Faculty of Engineering when the new university received its Charter in 1909.

 Colston’s substantial endowment of this school led to the opening of Colston’s Girls’ School for 300 pupils in 1891 on Cheltenham Road.
-In 2008 the school became an Academy and free to all.
-It has since greatly expanded and maintained its exceptionally high standards.
+In 2008 the school became an academy and has since expanded.

 In the same year, 2008, the Society, in partnership with the University of Bristol, opened Merchants’ Academy, the former Withywood Community School.
-In 2016, this challenging initiative was followed by the opening of Venturers’ Academy adjacent to the school.
-It is the first state-funded Bristol school for children with a primary diagnosis of autism.
+In 2016, this initiative was followed by the opening of Venturers’ Academy, the first state-funded Bristol school for children with a primary diagnosis of autism.

 The Society is closely involved with the St Monica Trust set up by Henry Herbert Wills and his wife Dame Monica in 1922.
 The Trust is independent, but the governing council includes nominees from the Society, which is the sole trustee of the endowment fund.
 That fund has grown substantially enabling exciting developments at St Monica Home itself on the far corner of the Downs, the building of Westbury Fields retirement village at Westbury-on-Trym and large developments in Bedminster and at Sandford Station in North Somerset.
-In 2017, St Monica Trust will open a hundred-plus bed care home within the former Cadburys factory at Keynsham – The Chocolate Quarter.
+In 2017, the St Monica Trust opened its fifth retirement community, located at the former Cadbury’s factory at Keynsham – The Chocolate Quarter.

 Since 1968, the Society has been the trustee of the Cote Charity which in 2009 greatly extended its care for older people by opening Katherine House, named after the charity’s founder Katherine Gotch Robinson.
 In 2016, an eight-bed residential home, Griffiths House, providing specialist dementia care was opened and there are further ambitious development plans.